edp8489/edp8489.github.io/_posts/2022-10-17-fastener-ductility.md

 **Strain-hardening exponent**
 Using the reciprocal of the RO exponent, m = (1/n) = 0.04
-Using true total strain at maximum load ~ 0.024 in/in
+Using true total strain at maximum load m ~ 0.024 in/in
 Proportionality constant for Hollomon equation ~ 550 ksi

 <img src="/assets/ti-ductility/whit-ti64-true-s-e.png" alt="whittaker-ti64-load-true-strain" width=640>